 Kill the Curiosity About Your Multiracial Child

-My daughters are six and four, and thankfully I haven’t had anyone ask them what they are, but I live in South Georgia, so I know it’s coming.
+My daughters are seven and four, and thankfully I haven’t had anyone ask them what they are, but I live in South Georgia, so I know it’s coming.
 I can see the surprised look on teacher’s faces when they meet our entire family for the first time–they aren’t always good at hididng their shock (or displeasure).

 Since my kids are young, we don’t have open forum conversation about race (yet).
 We keep things age appropriate and talk about how our differences make us unique.
 The girls love the point out the things that they have with me versus the things in common with my husband.